- What is weight?

-The weight converter tool on this web page is the best tool for converting between different weight units.
-We not only include a real-time weight conversion tool, but also a weight conversion chart ( weight conversion table) that allows you to convert, e.g., lbs to kg, kg to lbs, oz to stones and so on.
-At a glance.
+This weight converter tool is the best tool for converting between different weight units.
+We not only include a real-time weight conversion tool, but also a weight conversion chart (weight conversion table) that allows you to easily convert between units, e.g., lbs to kg, kg to lbs, oz to stones and so on.
 We will also explain in this article what is weight, discuss if weight is a force or not and even touch briefly on bodyweight, health issues and how to lose weight (and how to gain weight) for those who are interested.

 As with other physical quantities, there are several units systems to measure weight (mass).
 The most popular and widespread of them is the International System (SI) and its units like kilogram (kg), gram (g), decagram (dag).
 Another primary system of units is the Imperial System, with units such as the pound (lbs) and the ounce (oz).
 However, these are not the only units' systems used in the world.
 In the following text, we explain, in more detail, some of the most common units.

 Before we begin talking about weight units and how to convert between them, we need to issue a HUGE DISCLAIMER.
 The real (technical) definition of weight is very different from what we understand in our everyday life.
 Technically speaking, weight is a force, in particular, the force exerted by the Earth (or another planet) on an object.
 Therefore, it cannot be measured in kilograms, pounds, or tons, but only in Newtons and equivalent units.